Benefits

 - why you quit.

-If you do not have the documentation above, your employer can fill in the NAV Employment Form 04-02.03.
+If you do not have the documentation above, your employer can fill in the Nav Employment Form 04-02.03.

 If you have worked in Norway and travelled home to another EEA country less than once a week, you can apply for unemployment benefit (dagpenger) in Norway if you become unemployed or temporarily laid off.
 If you travel back to your home country, you can apply for unemployment benefit there.